rapid7/vm-automation/README.md

 VMware ESXi 6.5.0 build-4564106
 ```
 By default, nothing happens other than establishing the session.
-If we wanted to get a list ov VMs on the server, we need to populate
+If we wanted to get a list of VMs on the server, we need to populate
 that list, first:
 ```
 >>> myserver.enumerateVms()